pkundu25/tour-guide-bot/README.md

 Click to open and you are ready to start conversing with your TourBot.

+## Viewing the chat logs:

+All the conversations between the user and the bot are captured and stored into user-chatDB inside rasa-project.

+To view chat logs, first install SQLiteStudio on your machine.
+Follow the below procedures:

+1) Open the GUI of SQLiteStudio application.

+2) Select 'Database' from menu bar and select 'add a database' to add user-chatDB and then connect to the database.

+3) On the left, you can view Tables > events.
+Double click on 'events' and select 'Data' from menu bar to view the details.
+You can view the session-wise conversations between the user and the bot with timestamp.
+All chats are logged under 'data' Just choose user and bot against the column 'type_name' to view the text under 'data'.

 Further development is in progress and GitHub will be updated accordingly.

 ### References: